strapi/documentation/docusaurus/docs/dev-docs/quick-start.md

 :::

 :::tip
 Feel free to play with the Content-Type Builder even further and add more fields to your content-types or create new content-types.
-Anytime you make such changes, deploy them again on Strapi Cloud, by simply running the appropriate `deploy` command, and see your hosted project updated within a few minutes.
+Anytime you make such changes, deploy them again on Strapi Cloud, by running the appropriate `deploy` command, and see your hosted project updated within a few minutes.
 Magical, isn't it? 🪄
 :::

 ## 📝 Part D: Add content to your Strapi Cloud project with the Content Manager